Is the fact that my conveyancer in Abercynon is not identified on my bank's solicitor panel that there is a problem with the quality of his work?

 I require fast conveyancing in Abercynon as I am faced with a deadline to complete in less than one month.
 Thankfully I do not need a mortgage.
 Can I avoid the conveyancing searches to save fees and time?

 As you are not obtaining a mortgage you have the choice not to have searches conducted although no law firm would advise that you don't.
 With plenty of history conveyancing in Abercynon the following are instances of what can show up and therefore affect future saleability: Refused Planning Applications, Overdue Fees, Overdue Grants, Road Schemes,...

-I’m about to sell my garden flat in Abercynon.
-Conveyancing has not commenced, however I have just received a half-yearly maintenance charge invoice – what should I do?
+I have just started marketing my garden flat in Abercynon.
+Conveyancing has not commenced, but I have recently had a half-yearly service charge invoice – Do I pay up?

-It best that you clear the maintenance contribution as usual as all ground rent and maintenance charges should be apportioned on completion, so you will be reimbursed by the buyer for the period running from after the completion date to the next payment date.
-Most managing agents will not acknowledge the buyer unless the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
+The sensible thing to do is clear the invoice as normal as all rents and service invoices will be allotted on completion, so you should recover the relevant percentage by the buyer for the period running from after the completion date to the next payment date.
+Most management companies will not acknowledge the buyer unless the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 This will smooth the conveyancing process.

 Leasehold Conveyancing in Abercynon - Sample of Questions you should consider before Purchasing